astral-sh/ruff/crates/red_knot_python_semantic/resources/mdtest/comparison/tuples.md

 a = (1, 2)
 b = (1, "hello")

-# TODO: should be Literal[False], once type-checking for rich comparison operands is implemented
+# TODO: should be Literal[False], once we implement (in)equality for mismatched literals
 reveal_type(a == b)  # revealed: bool

-# TODO: should be Literal[True], once type-checking for rich comparison operands is implemented
+# TODO: should be Literal[True], once we implement (in)equality for mismatched literals
 reveal_type(a != b)  # revealed: bool

 # TODO: should be Unknown and add more informative diagnostics